JSTOR-Labs/plant-humanities/ayahuasca/README.md

 Spruce’s work ultimately shaped twentieth century ethnobotanical interests.
 The renowned ethnobotanist <span eid="Q1124975">Richard Evans Schultes</span> (1915–2001) was inspired by _Notes of a Botanist on the Amazon and Andes_ and followed Spruce’s steps into the Amazon during the 1940s.[^ref37] Schultes lauded the naming of the ayahuasca vine (_Banisteriopsis caapi_) as Spruce’s greatest “discovery” but regretted that he did not experience the ayahuasca brew.[^ref38] In 1953, when Schultes was in Bogotá, he shared how to find ayahuasca with a fellow traveler, novelist <span eid="Q188176">William Burroughs</span>.
 Burroughs’ epistolary Colombian odyssey to experience the brew, <span eid="Q17053771">_The Yage Letters_</span>, was the first of many personal accounts and <span eid="Q4826265">autoethnographies</span> writte under the influence of ayahuasca that would become popular.[^ref39]
 <param ve-image
         url="https://blog.biodiversitylibrary.org/wp-content/uploads/sites/4/2020/08/Schultes_amazon_1940s-1186x1536.jpg"
-        label="Richard Evans Schultes (center) with Salvador Chindoy (left), a renowned Kamëntsá healer from Sibundoy Valley of Colombia.
-Archives of the Economic Botany Library of Oakes Ames, Harvard University with permission of the Schultes’ family.
+        label="Richard Evans Schultes (center) with Salvador Chindoy (left), a renowned Kamëntsá healer from Colombia’s Sibundoy Valley.
+Archives of the Economic Botany Library of Oakes Ames, Harvard University with permission of the Schultes family.
 Disclaimer: the Schultes family authorizes the use of this material for scholarly purposes, the photographer has not been identified." fit="contain">
 {#paragraph21}